-The group also operates a phantom share option cash settled share-based payment scheme.
-An option pricing model is used to measure the group's liability at each reporting date, taking into account the terms and conditions on which the bonus is awarded and the extent to which employees have rendered service.
-Movements in the liability (other than cash payments) are recognised in the consolidated statement of comprehensive income.
+The group also operated a phantom share option cash-settled share-based payment scheme.
+An option pricing model measures the group's liability at each reporting date, considering the terms and conditions on which the bonus is awarded and the extent to which employees have rendered service.
+Movements in the liability (other than cash payments) are recognised in the consolidated statement of profit or loss and other comprehensive income.